Raffferty/Nuxt4-Blog/content/articles/why-you-should-train.md

 Your environment is either working for you or against you.
 There's no neutral.
 If you want to be consistent, you need to design your surroundings to make the right choice the easy choice.

 ### Make Good Habits Obvious

 - **Visual cues everywhere:** Put your workout clothes where you'll see them
 - **Reduce friction:** Keep healthy snacks at eye level, hide the junk food
 - **Stack habits:** Attach new habits to existing ones (after I pour my morning coffee, I take my vitamins)

 ### Make Bad Habits Invisible

 - **Increase friction:** Put your phone in another room when you want to focus
 - **Remove temptations:** Don't buy food you don't want to eat
 - **Change your route:** If you always stop for donuts on Main Street, take Oak Street instead

-::u-card{variant="subtle" class="mt-4"}
-#header
-The 20-Second Rule

-#default
+::u-card
+---
+class: mt-4
+variant: subtle
+---
 Make good habits 20 seconds easier to start and bad habits 20 seconds harder.
 Want to exercise?
 Sleep in your workout clothes.
 Want to eat less junk food?
 Put it in the basement freezer instead of the kitchen counter.
 Small friction changes, big behavioral results.

+#header
+The 20-Second Rule
 ::

 ## The Power of Systems Over Goals